 Why have two bulky appliances when you can combine them into one with the sleek appearance of a Dyson device?
 This innovative fan has a built-in air purifier with a HEPA filter that can capture all kinds of gases, odors, and allergens while providing a refreshing breeze and making sure air circulates rather than getting stale and turning your sesh location into a musty frat house.
-It’s can easily cover a big room and is way more stylish than your average pedestal fan.
+It can easily cover a big room and is way more stylish than your average pedestal fan.

 20. Make a Dryer Sheet Sploof

 Many stoners have tried to hide the smell of cannabis with this DIY method for decades.
-Just wrap a fragrant dryer sheet over a cardboard toilet paper or paper towel tube, holding it in place with a rubber band, and exhale your smoke through the tube, so it essentially turns into a cloud of fresh laundry scented goodness.
+Just wrap a fragrant dryer sheet over a cardboard toilet paper or paper towel tube, holding it in place with a rubber band, and exhale your smoke through the tube so it essentially turns into a cloud of fresh laundry-scented goodness.
 You can also tuck these dryer sheets around your bed and in your dresser drawers or closets so that your clothes don’t smell as conspicuous.

 21. Place Dishes of Coffee Grounds Around the House

-Coffee grounds won’t just make your house smell like a fresh cup of Joe — they will effectively deodorize your house from odors, including lingering cannabis smoke or vapor, in the same way, that baking soda does.
+Coffee grounds won’t just make your house smell like a fresh cup of Joe — they will effectively deodorize your house from odors, including lingering cannabis smoke or vapor, in the same way that baking soda does.
 That’s because coffee contains nitrogen, which helps to neutralize air-borne orders.
 You can place it in bowls around the house to soak up the smell.
-Fun fact: coffee can also help you grow cannabis more effectively, and is a known deterrent against insects for all kinds of gardens.
+Fun fact: coffee can also help you grow cannabis more effectively and is a known deterrent against insects for all kinds of gardens.

 22. Utilize Vinegar as a Smoke Cleanser

 Vinegar is a common DIY cleaner, and you can also find it in the ingredient list of certain all-natural cleaners.
 Just like coffee grounds, if you keep saucers of vinegar around, it will help remove the weed smell from your home.
 Some people like to blend the baking soda method with the one if the smell is persistently lingering.
-If you get an unfortunate bong water stain on any of your clothes, vinegar has the ability to clean off tough stains and should take care of the job.
+If you get an unfortunate bong water stain on any of your clothes, vinegar can clean off tough stains and should take care of the job.